 Emmons is past-president of the Society of Behavioral Medicine, and a member of the National Academy of Medicine.
 She is a past recipient of a mid-career K award focused on dissemination an implementation research to reduce cancer disparities.

-The October DCI Seminar Series is presented by the DCI Hematologic Malignancies and Cellular Therapies Program and is held in conjunction with Hematology Oncology Grand Rounds.
+Emmons' lecture begins at 8 a.m. and ends at 9 a.m.
+The October DCI Seminar Series is presented by the DCI Cancer Control and Population Sciences Research Program and held in conjunction with Hematology Oncology Grand Rounds.